ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 The application runs in Liberty at the URL: http://localhost:9080/GreenKafkaTest/ and delivers a nice simple interface
 ![](start-home.png)
-to test the producer and consumer of test message:
+to test the producer and consumer of text message:

 ![](app-producer.png)